carbonscott/rc/UltiSnips/thinking/thoughtdebug.md

 	* Visualize
 	* Impersonate
 	* Examplize
-	* Any kinds of Rehearse
+	* Any kinds of thinking model listed in `vocabulary.md`

 * **expand vocabulary**